cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 containerisation platforms, where the unwavering persistence of these stubborn processes may block things like tearing down a container, a user session, or the entire system on shutdown.
-As such, all systems that implement teardown for groups of processes must implement measures to deal such issues.
+As such, all systems that implement teardown for groups of processes must implement measures to deal with such issues.

 Here's a real example of how that can manifest in a production environment with a container engine.